cypress-io/cypress-documentation/source/guides/references/troubleshooting.md

 You can include the plugin [cypress-failed-log](https://github.com/bahmutov/cypress-failed-log) in your tests.
 This plugin writes the list of Cypress commands to the terminal as well as a JSON file if a test fails.

 {% imgTag /img/api/debug/failed-log.png "cypress-failed-log terminal output" %}

-## If you working at a restritive VPN, add some subdomains on your withelist for the Dashboard work properly

-{% partial vpn_whitelist_list %}

 # Hacking on Cypress